Y-E-R-A/WhitestoneLocal/README.txt

 instructions suggest that the script is used to restore the application from a previously created backup, the default installation file should work as well.

 If for any reason you decide to install the application manualy, it is possible to do so.
 After using tar to decompress the file, use the cp command.
 In order to avoid issues, we recommend that you use the default folder for this purpose, which is /var/www/html.
 Assuming that the folders have been uncompressed at /home/users, use the following: cp -avr /home/users/Whitestone /var/www/html.
 You must then create a database called "whitestone" using "whitestoneadmin" as user.
-For guidance on this section, we recommend that you follow the default .sql file included and the configuration found inside your Whitestone/configs/dbconfig.py file.
+For guidance on this section, we recommend that you follow the commands used in the default .sql file included and the configuration found inside your Whitestone/configs/dbconfig.py file.

-5.
+B. I need to install the Whitestone application from an existing backup

+1. Install and configure your web server as described in steps 1-3 of part A if necessary.
+2. Locate your .tar backup file and execute your restore.sh script.
+Follow the prompts presented on-screen.